Desperate parents pleaded with officers to act during Uvalde school shooting, video shows

 The heartbreaking videos show the agonizingly slow law enforcement response along with confusion and delays.
 Authorities failed to confront 18-year-old gunman Salvador Ramos for more than an hour after the attack at Robb Elementary School began on May 24, 2022.
 Nineteen students and two teachers were killed.

 The records released Tuesday are the final batch of documents that local authorities withheld during a yearslong legal battle over public access.
-Family members of the victims were among those pushing for the records to be released.
+Family members of the victims, including Jesse Rizo, the uncle of 9-year-old victim Jackie Cazares, were among those pushing for the records to be released.

+“When a shooter comes in and destroys the community and causes a ripple effect, this is the reality.
+And you cannot shy away from it,” said Rizo, who was elected to the school board after the shooting.

+He said had been talking to family members and not all of them felt they would be able to watch the videos and read the documents immediately.

 The documents disclosed that deputies visited the gunman's home three months before the shooting after his mother said she was scared of him, while nearly six hours of bodycam videos revealed missteps and frustration throughout the attack and its aftermath.